brantou/inf-crystal.el/README.md

 Launch a crystal interpreter in a buffer. using ‘inf-crystal-interpreter’as an inferior mode.

+Argument CMD defaults to ‘inf-crystal-interpreter’.
+When called interactively with ‘prefix-arg’, it allows the user to edit such value.

 <!-- Error: (wrong-number-of-arguments function 2) -->

 <!-- Error: (wrong-number-of-arguments function 2) -->